shtsai/algorithm/README.md

-# My LeetCode Solutions
+# My solutions to algorithm problems
-This repository consists of my LeetCode solutions.
+This repository consists of my solutions to various coding interview problems, including questions from LeetCode and Lintcode.